karimdaghari/pomotroid/README.md

 **Why isn't there any stats feature included ?**

-Let me make myself clear from the get go, I don't think I will implement a stats feature, not that I hate stats, however, I believe that incorporating stats in such an app would be optimizing productivity for productivity's sake and that's missing the point because in my view, the point of being productive is to become as effective/efficient as possible.
+I believe that incorporating stats in such an app would be optimizing productivity for productivity's sake and that's missing the point.
+In my view, the point of being productive is to become as effective/efficient as possible.

 _What effectiveness/efficiency means depends on the context.
 For example, in the context of a business, being effective means making money.
-If you're not making money, you're not efficient period._
+If you're not making money you're not efficient, period._

-**I don't like the design.
-Can't you change it ?**

-I can, but I happen to like it.
-It's functional and, function > form.
-So, if you _really_ don't like it, please, by all means fork the repo and add your touch !

 ## License